EdiWang/Moonglade/README.md

 ## 📦 Deployment

-> The system design DOES NOT couple with Azure, but the blog works best on Azure.
-Every part of the system, like Authentication and Image Storage, can be configured to use non-Azure options.

 ### ☁ Full Deploy on Azure (Recommend)

 This is the way https://edi.wang is deployed, by taking advantage of as many Azure services as possible, the blog can run very fast and secure with only ~$300 USD/month.